ppetrovtv/pine_script_docs/source/essential/Drawings.rst

 .. image:: images/label_and_line_drawings.png

-.. note:: On TradingView charts a complete set of *Drawing Tools* allows users to create and modify drawings using mouse actions.
+.. note:: On TradingView charts, a complete set of *Drawing Tools* allows users to create and modify drawings using mouse actions.
 While they may look very similar to Pine drawing objects, they are essentially different entities.
   Drawing objects created from Pine code cannot be modified by mouse actions.